Henry J. Pariseau

 Henry J. Pariseau Jr. (April 1, 1918 – May 30, 1970) was an American politician who briefly served as the 45th mayor of Manchester, New Hampshire, in 1970 as a member of the Republican Party.

 Early life

-Pariseau was born in Manchester, New Hampshire, on April 1, 1918, the first child of Henry J. and Margaret Connolly Pariseau.
+Pariseau was born in Manchester, New Hampshire, on April 1, 1918, as the first child of Henry J. and Margaret Connolly Pariseau.

 Career

 Pariseau served as chairman of the board and president of Auclair Trucking, in addition to owning and serving as president of two other businesses: P & S Leasing and Atlas Warehouse.

-Pariseau served as fire commissioner from 1962 to 1970.
+He also served as fire commissioner from 1962 to 1970.

-Pariseau, a Republican, became the 45th mayor of Manchester, New Hampshire, in 1970, serving until his death in office five months into his term.
+A member of the Republican Party, Pariseau became the 45th mayor of Manchester, New Hampshire, in 1970, serving until his death five months into his term.
 During his short tenure as mayor, Pariseau was instrumental in obtaining firefighting apparatus for the city, and concern for the environment led to his involvement in the Urban Beautification project, designed to create a pollution-free environment.

-Pariseau was preceded in office by John C. Mongan and succeeded by Charles R. Stanton.
+Pariseau was preceded in office by Republican John C. Mongan and succeeded by Democrat Charles R. Stanton.